42 E. 58th Street,

 The Plaza Theatre opened on January 20, 1930, and was designed in a Tudor style.
 This theatre later had a modern style that somewhat mirrored the Beekman Theatre with it’s rising balcony toward the back.
 It had a decent sized screen and sound.
 The curtains closed after every presentation.
 I saw “Crossing Delancey” there, and a year before it closed I saw the indie film “Straight Outta Brooklyn” there.
 It was on a side street and was hard to find.
 It’s amazing how that theatre stayed in business.

-It closed in January 1996 and became some kind of tourist attraction showing films about New York like the old New York Experience used to do in Rockefeller Center.
+It closed on February 1, 1996 and became some kind of tourist attraction showing films about New York like the old New York Experience used to do in Rockefeller Center.
 That later stopped and now it’s home to an Asian sushi restuarant named Tao.

 Just login to your account and subscribe to this theater.

 Came here in 1965 on my first date to New York City from lower Westchester at age 15!
 First to Reuben’s down the street for a meal, then over to the Plaza Theater on 58th St. We saw “The Knack” with Rita Tushingham.
 I am so blessed to have a good memory because I never want to forget any of it.
 There is no place like New York City.